Fourteenth Sunday in Ordinary Time, Year A

 Reflect, today, upon how well you do see God present in those closest to you.
 If you find you struggle with that, see it as a temptation you are called to overcome.
 Discovering the presence of God alive in those around you will help you to grow in love of them and love of God.

-Lord, help me to see You in the lives of those closest to me.
-Help me to rejoice in Your presence and to grow in love of other and in love of You as I see You at work in their lives.
+My hidden Lord, help me to see You in the lives of those closest to me.
+Help me to rejoice in Your presence and to grow in love of others and in love of You as I see You at work in their lives.
 Jesus, I trust in You.

 Courage, Trust and Resolve